What price to pay? Auto-tuning a building MPC controller for optimal economic cost: MPC Tuning in Building Control

+\rv{In practice, the workflow proceeds as follows: \begin{enumerate} \item Historical operational data are collected from an existing local controller operating in the building. \item The collected data are used to identify a building model that captures the dominant thermal dynamics.
+This model may be purely data-driven or hybrid, integrating basic physical relationships to improve accuracy and reduce dependence on large datasets. \item An MPC formulation with predefined objectives and constraints is constructed based on the identified building model. \item Sensitive hyperparameters are selected (e.g., via sensitivity analysis), and offline optimization is performed using the digital twin to evaluate long-horizon performance metrics. \item The optimized hyperparameters are deployed in the real building controller. \item Optionally, the procedure can be repeated periodically as part of recommissioning to adapt to system changes or evolving operating conditions. \end{enumerate} }

-With this framework, the optimal hyperparameter set and the accordingly electricity cost of a certain billing contract can be obtained efficiently.
-Finally, by comparing the optimal results of various given contracts, we guide consumers in selecting the most economical contract and offer control recommendations tailored to each option.
+With this framework, the optimal hyperparameter set and the corresponding electricity cost for a given billing contract can be obtained efficiently.
+Finally, by comparing the optimal results of various contracts, we provide guidance for consumers to select the most economical option and offer tailored control recommendations.